timofeysie/rainbow-connection/README.md

 # Raspberry Pi Node API

+Simple project to make an LED toggle on and off via a web page.

 The initial example using NodeJS to make the LED blink [can be found here](http://www.instructables.com/id/JavaScript-for-IoT-Blinking-LED-on-Raspberry-Pi-Wi/?ALLSTEPS)
 The initial example for using a RESTful API to expose the pins to the internet [can be found here](http://www.robert-drummond.com/2013/05/08/how-to-build-a-restful-web-api-on-a-raspberry-pi-in-javascript-2/)
-The second example used Pi GPIO, and old library which no longer works with current Pi's, so the actual GPIO config will be done with WiringPi
+The first example used Pi GPIO, and old library which no longer works with current Pi's, so the actual GPIO config will be done with WiringPi

 The app depends on NodeJS, and other Node libraries.